 Success!
 Now check your email to confirm your subscription.

 Writers tend to think about writing all the time.
 They read more books because they are involved in learning on an ongoing basis.
 They tend to have a high interest level in a variety of topics.
 Who else would want to know when to plant roses, how long a body takes to decompose in the desert, and the physicality it takes to ride a bicycle from Seattle to Portland?
-Ask a writer, and these are normal questions that they ponder and research.
+These are normal questions for writers to ponder and research.
 In fact, sometimes a writer will research a question for hours just to write a single line in a story.

 Writers are like that.
-Even though we take time away from the writing to handle life’s complications from time to time, overall we are consistent hard workers.
-Put in the work and the reward will come.
+We may take time away from the writing to handle life’s complications when they arise, but we are consistently hard workers.
+We put in the work, knowing the reward will come.

 Related Blog Posts